-9. Support for living with secondary breast cancer
+11. Support for living with secondary breast cancer in the lung

 Secondary breast cancer in the lung happens when breast cancer cells spread to the lung(s).
-You may hear this called lung metastases or secondaries in the lung.
+It can also be known as lung metastases or secondaries in the lung.

 Secondary breast cancer in the lung is not the same as cancer that started in the lung.

-Your specialist can talk to you about the likely progression of your secondary breast cancer.
-You may worry if their answers are vague, but it isn’t possible to predict accurately how each person’s illness will respond to treatment.
+Your specialist can talk to you about the likely progression (growth and spread) of your secondary breast cancer.
+You may worry if their answers are vague, but it’s not possible to accurately predict how each person’s illness will respond to treatment.

-In the days or weeks after a diagnosis of secondary breast cancer, you may feel in turmoil and find it hard to think clearly.
+In the days or weeks after a diagnosis of secondary breast cancer, you may feel distressed and find it hard to think clearly.

 You can read our information for people newly diagnosed with secondary breast cancer, including where to find support.